2 New Features and Changes

 configure complex routing scenarios.
 To use policy-based routing, you need to configure the

-resource agent’s table
+resource agent’s table parameter.

-Parsing Requires Meta Keyword for Clone Meta
+Updated pcs Parsing Requires Meta Keyword for Clone Meta

 Attributes

-command format for pcs resource clone
+The pcs command format for pcs resource clone,

-, and pcs resource create
+pcs resource promotable, and pcs resource create

-commands must specify a meta
+commands must specify a meta keyword when configuring clone meta

 attributes.
 For example, the following syntax creates a Pacemaker resource (pcs

-) by using the meta attribute mv=v1
+resource create) by using the meta attribute mv=v1 and a clone

-meta attribute mv=v2
+meta attribute mv=v2:

 pcs resource create dummy1 ocf:pacemaker:Dummy meta m1=v1 clone meta m2=v2